ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ### 7. Tooling and UX

 Go tooling provides many commands for many development concerns.
-To name a few, there's `go test` for testing, `go mod` for [module support](https://blog.golang.org/using-go-modules) and `go tool pprof` for code profiling).
+To name a few, there's `go test` for testing, `go mod` for [module support](https://blog.golang.org/using-go-modules) and `go tool pprof` for code profiling.

 Even Ryan Dahl, the creator of Node and [Deno](https://deno.land/manual), abandoned Node for Go.
 Deno was originally written in Go before being [replaced with Rust](https://github.com/denoland/deno/issues/205) but the Go UX remained.
 For example `deno fmt` comes from `go fmt` which is a configure-less code formatter.